emicklei/melrose/README.md

     𝄞 :h
     info:
-      chord --- create a triad Chord with a Note flat --- flat (ungroup) the groups of a variable join --- join two or more musical objects note --- create a Note from a string pitch --- change the pitch with a delta of semitones repeat --- repeat the musical object a number of times reverse --- reverse the (groups of) notes in a sequence seq --- create a Sequence from a string of notes
+        chord --- create a triad Chord with a Note flatten --- flatten all operations on a musical object (mo) to a new sequence join --- join two or more musical objects note --- create a Note from a string pitch --- change the pitch with a delta of semitones repeat --- repeat the musical object a number of times reverse --- reverse the (groups of) notes in a sequence sequence --- create a Sequence from a string of notes undynamic --- undynamic all the notes in a musical object (mo) ungroup --- ungroup any groups of a musical object (mo)

        bpm --- get or set the Beats Per Minute value [1..300], default is 120 go --- play all musical objects in parallel play --- play a musical object such as Note,Chord,Sequence,... record --- creates a recorded sequence of notes from device ID and stop after T seconds of inactivity

-    :h --- show help on commands and functions
-    :l --- load memory from disk
+    :h --- show help on a command or function, e.g :h seq :l --- load memory from disk
     :m --- show MIDI information
     :q --- quit